 Pickett holds the whole word in.
 Freezes in place, in fact, grin and all.
 I keep my glare on him until I head out the door.
 Just before we break eye contact, he sings it out.

-I'm rushing to D.A.D.A. when a dreadful feeling latches on me.
-There's something wrong with the burble of activity around me, thicker and louder than usual.
+On my rush to D.A.D.A., a bad feeling latches on me.
+There's something wrong with the hallway's burble of activity, thicker and louder than usual.

 As students spill out of their classes, a good half of the crowd is wearing one of these team shirts, girls and boys alike.
 I finally spot a friendly face in Janey, who's squeezed in the middle of a Team Rose pack.
 She struggles to reach me, faltering hand extended and I grab her just in time to pull her out before she's lost to the sea.